Vandivier/react-report-maker/README.md

        X axis is the month
        This is a line graph, with 2 lines represented
        The line should be colored the dark gray color

+6. Throw validation errors to GUI. eg uploading wrong file type is currently uninformative.
+7. Upload arbitrary css, js, and html, which gets included in downloaded report.
+And make default report hideable

+    1. in principle this would make for a fully generic report template capability

+8. after upload data, pick chart type by question. at least bar, line, pie